malliaris/SSNS/README.md

 * web typesetting is done using the [KaTeX library](https://www.katex.org/)
 * dependencies include:

+### Where To Find Information

+If you're interested in knowing more about the **SSNS** app and its code, there are three places to look:

+* the Help Viewer which is integrated into the app itself; visit [tedm.us/SSNS](https://tedm.us/SSNS/) and click the big yellow question mark

 ### Classes, Hierarchies, etc.

 The central class of the **SSNS** app is the <samp>Trajectory</samp>.
 Each system type has its own, <samp>Trajectory</samp> subclass.
 A <samp>Trajectory</samp> object is composed of a <samp>ModelCalc</samp> (which performs all model-specific calculations), one or more <samp>TrajSeg</samp> objects to hold the trajectory data, and supporting variables related to time, etc.  The <samp>TrajSeg</samp> represents the portion of a trajectory where the system evolved with a particular set of system parameter values, and is thus composed of a <samp>Params</samp> object and one or more <samp>Coords</samp> objects.
 Each <samp>Coords</samp> object hold all dependent variable(s) data for a single time step &mdash; it could be a single scalar integer value, or a large 2D matrix of floating point values.   , ution allows for   es,  part of large class hierarchies